 We all know that sugar can harm your teeth, leading to enamel loss, tooth decay, and even tooth loss.
 But what makes sugar so bad for oral health?
 Surprisingly, it’s not necessarily the sugar itself that causes your oral health to decline.
 Instead, it’s a chain reaction inside of your mouth that happens as soon as sugar particles are introduced.
 Learn more about how sugar impacts your oral health below (including how to minimize the damage caused by your favorite sugary treats).

 How does sugar create cavities?

 There are more than six billion bacteria in your mouth.
 Don’t panic – not all of them are bad!
-Some of them are helpful strains of bacteria, which you need in order to break down food particles and keep the “bad” bacteria in check.
-When bad bacteria grows unchecked, your mouth becomes the perfect environment for cavities and decay.
+Some of them are helpful strains of bacteria, which you need to break down food particles and keep the “bad” bacteria in check.
+When bad bacteria grow unchecked, your mouth becomes the perfect environment for cavities and decay.

 What helps restore teeth after acid damage?

 You may not be able to avoid acid production in your mouth altogether – or the damage it causes – but you can help rebuild your teeth.
 Acids decrease the strength of your enamel by removing vital minerals such as calcium and phosphate.
 This process is called demineralization.

 Remineralization will help restore those minerals and rebuild your enamel strength.
 One way that remineralization occurs is through your saliva production, and another is through fluoride.
 Drinking fluoride-enhanced water and using toothpaste and mouthwash that contains fluoride is easy, efficient ways to boost the remineralization process and repair damage caused by acids.
 You can also get a professional fluoride treatment on your next dental visit to significantly reduce your risk of cavities.

 Here are some additional ways that you can remineralize your teeth: